Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Results

-In stark contrast, the 21cm-Galaxy cross-power spectrum (blue, solid contours) provides excellent constraints on all four parameters.
-Tight, circular contours indicate precise and non-degenerate constraints, accurately recovering the true parameters.
-Across the test dataset the R$^2$ scores consistently exceed 0.92 and relative PV remain below 12\% for all quantities.
+In stark contrast, the 21cm galaxy cross-power spectrum (solid blue contours) provides excellent constraints on all four parameters.
+Tight, circular contours indicate precise and nondegenerate constraints, accurately recovering the true parameters.
+Across the test dataset the R$^2$ scores consistently exceed 0.92, and the mean relative PV is $\sim$11\% across all quantities.
 This dramatic improvement can be understood physically.
 While the auto-power measures the spatial distribution of neutral hydrogen, the cross-power directly probes the correlation between ionized regions and galaxy positions.
 This correlation is highly sensitive to how ionizing photons escape from galaxies (through $f_\mathrm{esc}$) and how efficiently stars form in halos of different masses (through $f_*$).
 Galaxies with higher escape fractions create larger ionized bubbles around themselves, strengthening the anti-correlation signal in the cross-power, while the mass dependencies determine which galaxy populations contribute most to reionization and thus shape the scale dependence of the cross-power.